HVAC Schools in Tampa and St. Petersburg, FL

 • Format: On-campus

-Traviss offers HVAC/R technology I and HVAC/R technology II programs.
-Students learn the basics of the installation, repair, and maintenance of HVAC/R equipment and systems through classroom lectures and hands-on training in a shop.
+Polk presents the HVAC/R technology I and HVAC/R technology II programs at the Ridge and Traviss campuses.
+Students learn the basics of installing, repairing, and maintaining HVAC/R equipment and systems through classroom lectures and hands-on training in a shop.
 Coursework includes troubleshooting, reading blueprints, and using technical reference manuals.
 OCPs are awarded as students progress.
 Passing the EPA Section 608 exam is a requirement for graduation.
+Students are also required to pass the OSHA 10 Construction Industry Safety exam, and to test for three HVAC Employment Ready Certification Tests.

 The HVAC/R technology I program is made up of 750 clock-hours and includes courses such as an introduction to HVAC/R, HVAC/R fundamentals, and HVAC/R service practices.
 The HVAC/R technology II program consists of 600 clock hours including courses such as HVAC/R intermediate service practices, and HVAC/R advanced commercial and industrial service practices.

-• Accreditation: HVAC Excellence; Council on Occupational Education (COE)
+• Accreditation: HVAC Excellence (Traviss only); Council on Occupational Education (COE); Southern Association of Colleges and Schools (SACS); AdvancED

 • Format: On-campus